 I also have a patio garden now, thanks to quarantine, and I am now a full-on Vegan.
 Which I never in a million years would have predicted because I loved cheese.
 I still do but now, it’s just vegan.
 I advocate a healthier lifestyle through healthy eating habits because I am currently keeping my Lupus in ‘remission’ by doing just that.
 After switching to a fully vegan diet in 2017, most of my lupus symptoms are either completely gone or at a minimum.
 This last year has been really hard on many of us but I am thankful God has kept and continues to keep us safe.
 I picked up a few new hobbies but gardening has really kept me busy and focused even more on my health now I am growing my own fruits and veggies.
 Lupus is just a chapter of my life, it’s not my whole book.”

 This story was submitted to Love What Matters by Stephanie Jerry a.k.a VeganLupie from Atlanta, GA.
-You can follow her journey on her Instagram, Youtube, and her website.
+You can follow her journey on her Instagram and Youtube.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories like this: